Core Examples

 "Stored document {$item.id}"

-# Run tool loop with both tools
+# Run tool loop with dict-form tools

 anthropic::tool_loop(